genlaw/genlaw.github.io/resources.md

 [Toward Training at ImageNet Scale with Differential Privacy](https://arxiv.org/abs/2201.12328) by Alexey Kurakin, Shuang Song, Steve Chien, Roxana Geambasu, Andreas Terzis, and Abhradeep Thakurta (2022)
  -->
 [Considerations for Differentially Private Learning with Large-Scale Public Pretraining](https://arxiv.org/abs/2212.06470) by Florian Tramèr, Gautam Kamath, Nicholas Carlini (2022)
 : Privacy is hard.
-Publicly accessible data != public data.
+Publicly accessible data is not the same as nor equivalent to public data.
 Differential privacy has limitations.
 Public data _looks_ different from private data in meaningful ways, but our benchmarks sometimes miss that.

 [Training Text-to-Text Transformers with Privacy Guarantees](https://aclanthology.org/2022.findings-acl.171.pdf) by Natalia Ponomareva Jasmijn Bastings Sergei Vassilvitskii (2022)